AleksZhelo/thesis_code/README.md

 3. Adjust the embedding network options in acoustic_word_embeddings/configs/conf.ini.
 4. Run the train scripts in acoustic_word_embeddings.
 5. Use the rs_new_data.py script to generate response detections for one or more sessions from a single patient.

+Run
+`python acoustic_word_embeddings/analysis/log_investigator.py RUNS_DIR`
+to print summaries of one or more training runs in a specific folder, and `python acoustic_word_embeddings/analysis/checkpoint_remover.py RUNS_DIR` to remove the checkpoints of all but the best three epochs for each run in this folder.